Lift/Drag ratio chart

-Most aircraft accidents occur during the take-off and landing phase of the flight.
+Most aircraft accidents occur during the take-off or landing phase of the flight.
 Collisions with obstacles during climb out, runway overruns on landing do occur every now and then.
-On this part of the site we will take a look at the various factors contributing to the performance of the aircraft in this part of the flight.
+In this section of the site we will take a look at the various factors contributing to the performance of the aircraft in this part of the flight.

 A pilot uses best glide speed when he needs to fly the longest distance per unit of altitude lost.
 It is also used when the engine fails and a suitable landing place must be reached.
 Best glide speed is at that point where the lift/drag ratio is at its highest.